Working Groups

 Phase One Working Groups

-• Goal: Create a clearly articulated problem definition about fraud and scams against consumers and businesses in the United States.
+• Create a clearly articulated problem definition about fraud and scams against consumers and businesses in the United States.

 • Propose clear mechanisms for measurement.